jburguete/genetic/README.md

   * *REPRODUCTION\_TYPE\_DOUBLEPOINTS*: the son genome is equal to father genome between two random points and equal to the mother genome in the rest
 * **type\_selection\_mutation**: type of algorithm to select the mothers to create sons with a mutation.
-A mutation inverts a random bit in the genome.
+The mutation inverts a random bit in the son genome.
 Valid values are:
   * *SELECTION\_MUTATION\_TYPE\_LINEARRANK* (default value): the mother is selected randomly between the survival entities assigning a linear probabiltiy higher for better entities